Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 create role if not exists foundational_pii_reader_role;
 grant role foundational_pii_reader_role to role foundational_role;

--- TODO: Can we simplify this to foundational_role having full write access to foundational_db database? grant usage on database foundational_db to role foundational_role;
+grant usage on database foundational_db to role foundational_role;
 grant usage on schema foundational_db.prod to role foundational_role;
 grant usage on warehouse foundational_wh to role foundational_role;